jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 System.out.println(“The value is =” + Singleton.instance().toString());
 ```

 Singleton’s solitary  instances tend to be associated with external dependencies, such as System Clock, File System, Database, etc. Providing a class specific Singleton not only violates encapsulation, it violates a lot of the principles that I championed in the [Hexagonal Architecture Series](https://jhumelsine.github.io/table-of-contents#hexagonal-architecture-aka-ports-and-adapters-design).
-Specifically, applications have direct knowledge and dependency upon externals.
+Specifically, applications have knowledge and dependency upon externals when using Singletons.

 In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), which addresses this to some degree, but it comes too late in their Singleton description.
 Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, understood it, and then didn’t continue reading the rest of Singleton section, which contained more the subtle points.

+## Traditional Singleton Causes Unit Testing Concerns
+Singleton is allows only one instance regardless of when or where it is accessed.
+Its access often resides deep within the code, often embedded within a statement.
+These attributes can create unit testing concerns.

+Singleton acquisition occurs via a static method, which is difficult to replace with a [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) in unit testing.
+And if you're not able to inject a dedicated Test Double for each unit test, you'll end up acquiring the sole Singleton instance for each of those tests.
+The Singleton is often associated with an external dependency.
+There will be one instance that all of your unit test cases may be accessing at the same time, and that instance may be coupled to an external dependency.
+The exeuction of one test might update the Singleton instance such that it affects the behavior of other unit test cases making them [flaky](https://jhumelsine.github.io/2025/04/14/humble-object.html#flaky-tests).

+I worked on a project that used [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
+Long before I joined the project, they had created static methods for each operation as wrappers around Mongo details.
+Their technique didn't use Singleton.
+It was more like the [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html), but it still used static methods everywhere.
+While I appreciated not having to dive into Mongo details, it was a bit cumbersome to create and initialize Test Doubles for these static methods.
+I used [Mockito's](https://site.mockito.org/) static method mocking.
+While it worked, it was not the most elegant mechanism I’ve seen, but it allowed me to inject Test Doubles and avoid the Singleton type of testing issues listed above.

+Mockito 3.4.0 provided the ability to inject Test Double behaviors into static methods without having to touch the implementation as described in this [Mockito Static Method Tutorial](https://www.baeldung.com/mockito-mock-static-methods).
+Even though Mockito provided this ability, the tutorial adds this [caveat](https://www.baeldung.com/mockito-mock-static-methods#a-quick-word-on-testing-static-methods):
+>Generally speaking, some might say that when writing clean object-orientated code, we shouldn’t need to mock static classes. __This could typically hint at a design issue or code smell in our application.__
+>
+>Why?
+First, a class depending on a static method has tight coupling, and second, it nearly always leads to code that is difficult to test.
+Ideally, a class should not be responsible for obtaining its dependencies, and if possible, they should be externally injected.
+>
+>__So, it’s always worth investigating if we can refactor our code to make it more testable.__ Of course, this is not always possible, and sometimes we need to mock static methods.

 ## First Design Principle
 Michael Feathers devotes a chapter in [Working Effectively with Legacy Code]( https://jhumelsine.github.io/2025/03/24/legacy-code.html) to the struggles of testing with Singletons.